wbic16/wbic16/README.md

 Imagine a world where "View Source" applies not just to programming, but to cognition itself.
 Where every daemon, every service, every bit of text is visible, editable, and **alive**.

-Instead of thousands of scattered files and dependencies...*what if* your entire system lived inside one plain-text file?
+Instead of thousands of scattered files and dependencies...*what if* your entire system lived inside a plain-text file?
+A universe within a file.

 # Choose Your Own Adventure